 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

-The hemoglobin test is a commonly ordered blood test and is almost always done as part of a complete blood count (CBC).
-Common reasons or conditions for ordering the hemoglobin test include:
+The hemoglobin test is a common test and is almost always done as part of a complete blood count (CBC).
+Reasons or conditions for ordering the hemoglobin test include: